nicolay-r/bert-for-attitude-extraction-with-ds/README.md

-# BERT for Sentiment Attitude Extraction in Russian with Distant Supervision approach for pretraining
+# BERT for Sentiment Attitude Extraction in Russian with Pretraining on Distantly Supervised Data

 This repository contains the code for ...